The Hunger Games: Mockingjay – Part 1: Home video

 The Hunger Games: Mockingjay – Part 1 was released on Digital HD on February 17, 2015, and was followed by a Blu-ray/DVD release on March 6, 2015.
 It topped the home video sales chart for two consecutive weeks despite facing competition from Night at the Museum: Secret of the Tomb.
 The film's home video sales earned a $73.1 million with 4.5 million copies sold, making it the fifth best-selling title of 2015.
 The entire Hunger Games series was released on 4K UHD Blu-Ray on November 8, 2016.

 Reception

 Box office

-The Hunger Games: Mockingjay – Part 1 grossed $337.1 million in the USA and Canada, and $418.2 million in other countries, for a worldwide total of $755.4 million against $125 million budget ($190 million including promotion and advertising costs).
+The Hunger Games: Mockingjay – Part 1 grossed $337.1 million in the US and Canada, and $418.2 million in other countries, for a worldwide total of $755.4 million against $125 million budget ($190 million including promotion and advertising costs).
 Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $211.61 million.
 Worldwide, it is the fifth-highest-grossing film of 2014.
 Its worldwide opening of $273.8 million is the sixteenth-largest of all time, the second-largest opening of 2014 behind Transformers: Age of Extinction ($302.1 million), and the largest among The Hunger Games franchise.